-Trump’s “Shithole” Comment Sets Off Angry, Awkward Martin Luther King Weekend
+Trump’s “Shithole” Comment Has Set Off An Angry, Awkward Martin Luther King Weekend

 Carson will speak briefly and honor King's life and legacy, a HUD spokesperson told BuzzFeed News on Sunday.

 According to an administration source, Bernice King had reached out to try to keep Carson from appearing with Trump on Friday because of the reported “shithole” comments.
-The King spokesperson declined to say whether she had reached out to administration officials.
+The King Center spokesperson declined to say whether she had reached out to administration officials.

 According to the same administration source, at least one White House official also solicited advice from the people who came to see Trump: How should the White House respond in the event the King Center withdrew its invitation to Carson?